mattslight/abookforlife/abookforlife.md

 Learn the lesson.

 ### Decision Making
-Grant me the serenity to accpet the things I can not change, The courage to change the things I can,
+Grant me the serenity to accept the things I can not change, The courage to change the things I can,
 And the wisdom to know the difference.